IceRaptor/HumanResources/README.md

 * MedTechs, MechTechs, Aerospace should improve as you use them
 * Check if player character is paid a salary
 * What happens if you fire then re-hire the same mechwarrior?
 Does the old state persist?
+* Random list of merc company names as the hiring company
+* Account for inflated hiring bonuses when recalculating on rehire